Charles Russell, Baron Russell of Killowen: Family

+His third son Francis Xavier Joseph "Frank" Russell and Frank's son Charles Ritchie Russell, were also prominent jurists ultimately appointed Lords of Appeal in Ordinary (in 1929 and 1975, respectively).
+Both took the title "Baron Russell of Killowen" on appointment, the same title as Charles Russell.

 Recognition

 The unanimous tribute paid him by the English and American Bar and by the people and journals of the most diverse political and religious views attested that, despite his masterful character as lawyer, judge, and parliamentarian, and his stalwart loyalty to his faith and country, he had attained a rare and widespread popularity.
 In him were blended many qualities not usually found together.
 With a keen and orderly mind, a resolute will, great capacity for work, and severe official dignity, he combined sensibility of temperament, a spirit of helpfulness and comradeship, and a dreamer's devotion to ideals.
 He was always ready to write and speak for educational, religious, and benevolent purposes, though such action was not calculated to forward his political ambitions.
 Devoted to his family, he crossed the continent on his first American trip to visit Mother Mary Baptist Russell of San Francisco (who, with two others of his sisters, had entered the Order of Mercy), and found time to write for his children and send them day by day an admirable account of his experiences.
 In 1907 Bishop's Road in South Hackney was renamed Killowen Road in recognition of his work as the local M.P.